tvooo/thesis/Design.md

 This section summarizes the finding of the user testing, as collected through interviews.
 None of the interviewees had used the prototype before, and both are only casual Atom users.

-(Inline) Hoisting Indicator
-  ~ None of the developers discovered the inline hoisting indicator.
-One of them did not know the concept of hoisting, while another one misinterpreted the indicators (upwards arrows) in the sidebar.
-He assumed that they are pointing upwards because clicking on them would cause the editor to scroll upwards, navigating to the identifier’s declaration.

-- hoisting war unbekannt

-- inline hoisting-anzeige hat niemand gesehen, musste gezeigt werden
+Inline
+  ~ The inline highlighting was perceived as useful, as users claimed it helped them to focus on the current code and also showed them the scope limits (in code).
+None of the developers discovered the inline hoisting indicator, it had to be pointed out to them.
+Even after pointing it out, the users did not use the inline indicator, but instead just looked at the sidebar to see which identifiers were being hoisted.
+One of the developers was not familiar with the concept of hoisting.

 Sidebar
   ~ One functionality that each user found to be missing was a means of navigation through the sidebar.
 Two users expected to be able to jump to a variable declaration if he sees a problem there, just by clicking on the variable’s name.
 Another user thought the ability to scroll to a certain variable was denoted by the upwards pointing arrow next to it.
 It was also suggested to be able to jump to the beginning of a scope by clicking on its respective headline, similar to what happens when the user clicks a breadcrumb in the bottom bar.
 Adding line numbers for each identifiers was also suggested, in order to be able to distinguish anonymous functions better from each other.

     The order of the panels, each representing one scope in the scope chain, was confusing to some users.
 Although they understood the concept of a scope chain, they expected it to be in the order that scopes appear in code.
 However, code is linear, while scope is hierarchical, and they do not map directly.
 It is reasonable to assume that the order which is used in the prototype is learnable for the users, as it works analogously to \ac{css} in the Chrome DevTools.
 This could for example be achieved by connecting the scope in the sidebar visually with its counterpart in the editor.
 One user suggested that, when a scope is hovered in the sidebar, its counterpart in the editor could be highlighted (analogous to the effect of hovering a breadcrumb in the bottom bar).

     Another suggestions concerning the sidebar was to highlight even single variables in the editor when they are highlighted in the sidebar.
 Regarding shadowing, one user was able to detect a bad practice in his code during testing: he had created a shadowing situation in which the two variables of the same name server completely different purposes.
+Another user misinterpreted the hoisting indicators (upwards arrows) in the sidebar.
+He assumed that they are pointing upwards because clicking on them would cause the editor to scroll upwards, navigating to the identifier’s declaration.

 Bottom bar
   ~ None of the users discovered on their own the possibility to navigate the scope chain by clicking on the breadcrumbs.
 However, after pointing the feature out, they stated it was useful.
 One user noted that, once you navigate into a higher scope, you can not go „back“ to the last position (or the previously selected scope, which is nested inside the now active scope).